 The key to fishing a crankbait is if you know where the fish are; figure out what the fish want.
 Anytime you move your rod, change the speed of your retrieve or the way you are winding, your crankbait is doing something a little bit different that could trigger a strike.

 Choosing the right line size is one remedy for cranking your lure to its maximum depth.
 Choosing 10-pound test line for most of your crankbait presentations will help you judge all the depths your crankbaits can run.

 A long cast also allows your crankbaits to reach the right depth zone.
 The farther you cast it the more efficient your crankbait becomes.
 It takes a while for the crankbait to dive to its maximum depth, so a longer cast helps the crankbait reach that depth.

 Selecting the right rod length makes it easier to deliver crankbaits long distances.
 Choose a 7-foot fiberglass model for throwing big deep divers in open water, but downsize to a 6-foot rod for casting to specific targets or using smaller lures.
 Try a 6 1/2-foot rod if you want to cast various size lures throughout the day.

-5) How To Fish A Crankbait: Stay In The Right Zone
+5) Stay In The Right Zone